 The foundation of their solution is reading, discussing and acting upon the attributes of kindness, which “enables us to be our best selves”.

-It's quite clear that modern education must prioritise the inclusion of positive psychology through in-school programs that don't just teach about kindness but encourage students to actively do good.
+It's quite clear that modern education must prioritize the inclusion of positive psychology through in-school programs that don't just teach about kindness but encourage students to actively do good.

 Kindness Days to Celebrate